CODE OF CIVIL PROCEDURE IN JORDAN

 At Undisputed Legal, our process servers will send the papers in compliance with domestic and international requirements, which will often entail the signature of the person to be served on the service notice or their refusal to sign on the documents.
 We only use methods of service recognized by courts everywhere through our professional, seasoned, and licensed process servers operating on a global scale.

 Private Process servers deliver legal documents informally (in person) to the firm's or individual's address in nations where official process service techniques are not accepted.
-We can rapidly locate the right address for a person or company if you do not have it.
+We can rapidly locate the correct address for a person or company if you do not have it.
 Legal papers may be served informally (in person) in many countries, just as in the United States or the United Kingdom.
 However, owing to private security or other regularly utilized services to prevent delivery of legal papers, it may take longer to serve distant places (particularly in countries outside of North America).

 You may also use letters rogatory to alert a person or company that legal action will be taken against them or to acquire evidence during the discovery process.
 Although it's not as quick as other options, Letters Rogatory is accepted as a legitimate means of serving legal documents internationally.
 Since many countries are not signatories to the Hague Service Convention, this is often the only legal option.